 The program (years 3, 4 and 5) is full-time and is not available online, however, year 1 and 2 prerequisites can be taken on a part-time basis as well as online if available (e.g. LFS 250, FNH 200).
 Non-UBC students can access faculty-specific prerequisite courses online through UBC Non-Degree Studies.

 Yes.
-Due to the extra costs associated with offering a dietetics program with an integrated practice education year, the Board of Governors has approved an Integrated Internship Program Administration Fee for each of the three program years, found here.
+Due to the extra costs associated with offering a dietetics program with integrated practice education placements, the Board of Governors has approved an Integrated Program Administration Fee for each of the three program years, found here.
 This is in addition to the standard UBC per-credit tuition fee.
-As the year 5 practice education is a degree requirement (curriculum and instructional leadership provided by the UBC Dietetics Major), the cost will include the standard per-credit fee for 24 credits, in addition to the annual Integrated Internship Program Administration Fee.
+As the year 5 practice education is a degree requirement (curriculum and instructional leadership provided by the UBC Dietetics Major), the cost will include the standard per-credit fee for 24 credits, in addition to the annual Integrated Program Administration Fee.

 Dietetics Program Admissions